williamstome/williamstome.github.io.raw/_posts/2016-05-24-summer-2016-visiting-the-university-of-bremen-part-1.md

 comments: true
 ---

-Auf Wiedersehen, America, Hallo Deutschland!
+Auf Wiedersehen Amerika, Hallo Deutschland!

 In just a few short days, I'll be travelling to Germany: land of lager, locomotives, and lederhosen, if American television is to be